Paul Pierce

 Paul Anthony Pierce (born October 13, 1977) is an American former professional basketball player.
 He played 19 seasons in the National Basketball Association (NBA), predominantly with the Boston Celtics.
-He was most recently an analyst on ESPN's basketball programs The Jump and NBA Countdown.

-Pierce was a high school McDonald's All-American and earned consensus first-team All-America honors in his junior year at Kansas.
+Pierce was a high school McDonald's All-American before earning consensus first-team All-America honors as a junior playing college basketball for the Kansas Jayhawks.
 After being chosen by the Boston Celtics with the 10th overall pick in the 1998 NBA draft, Pierce spent the first 15 years of his career with Boston.
-Pierce's nickname, "the Truth", was given to him by Shaquille O'Neal on March 13, 2001.
-He starred as captain of the Celtics, earning 10 All-Star selections and becoming a four-time All-NBA team member.
+Pierce's nickname, "the Truth," was given to him by Shaquille O'Neal in 2001.
+He earned 10 All-Star selections and became a four-time All-NBA team member throughout his 19 year career.
 Pierce combined with Kevin Garnett and Ray Allen in 2007 to form a "Big Three" that led Boston to two NBA Finals and an NBA championship in 2008.
 Pierce was named NBA Finals Most Valuable Player in 2008.
-In October 2021, Pierce was honored by being named to the NBA 75th Anniversary Team.
-Along with Larry Bird and John Havlicek, Pierce is one of only three players to have scored more than 20,000 career points with the Celtics.
+In 2021, Pierce was honored by being named to the NBA 75th Anniversary Team and was inducted into the Naismith Memorial Basketball Hall of Fame.

 In July 2013, Pierce was traded to the Brooklyn Nets along with teammates Kevin Garnett and Jason Terry.
 He signed with the Washington Wizards as a free agent in 2014.
-After one season with the Wizards, Pierce signed with the Los Angeles Clippers, reuniting him with former Celtics head coach Doc Rivers.
+After one season with the Wizards, Pierce signed with the Los Angeles Clippers.
 He spent two seasons with the Clippers before retiring in 2017.
 On July 17, 2017, the Celtics signed Pierce to a contract, enabling him to retire as a member of the organization with which he spent his first 15 NBA seasons.

 Early life

 Pierce was born in Oakland, California.
 His family later moved to Inglewood, California, where he attended Inglewood High School.
-He was cut from Inglewood High's varsity basketball team during his freshman and sophomore years and seriously thought about transferring before spending extra time in the gym and becoming the best player on the team by the end of his junior year.
+He was cut from Inglewood High's varsity basketball team during his freshman and sophomore years and seriously thought about transferring before spending extra time in the gym and becoming the "best player on the team" by the end of his junior year.
 In his senior year, he averaged 27 points, 11 rebounds, and 4 assists per game.
 Pierce went on to participate in the 1995 McDonald's All-American Game alongside future NBA stars Kevin Garnett, Vince Carter, Stephon Marbury, and Antawn Jamison, and was a contestant in the game's Slam Dunk Contest, which was won by Carter.
 He grew up a Los Angeles Lakers fan and dreamed of playing for the team.

 In 2012, Pierce was honored as one of the 35 Greatest McDonald's All-Americans.